Alex-G-R/Game-name-here/README.md

-This is a tile-based PVP fantasy-medival strategy turn game. <br> Each team gets to equip their soldiers with equipment of their choice. <br> Create or own tactics, use powerful spells interact with the environment and defeat your opponent
+This is a tile-based PVP fantasy-medival strategy turn game. <br> Each team gets to equip their soldiers with equipment of their choice. <br> Create your own tactics, use powerful spells interact with the environment and defeat your opponent

 ## Features ✨